swaldman/c3p0/README.md

 From the current *development snapshot*, here is the latest [CHANGELOG](CHANGELOG).

-Please address comments and questions to the [library author](mailto:swaldman@mchange.com), although keep in mind he is an abysmal correspondent and basically an asshole.
+Please address comments and questions to the [library author](mailto:swaldman@mchange.com).

+However, please keep in mind he is an abysmal correspondent and basically an asshole.

 Despite that, your feedback is very much appreciated.
 Pull requests are gratefully accepted.
 You may also open issues.